 Literacy rate of India has shown major signs of improvement with achievement of 74.04% in 2021.
 Details on state, and district wise literacy rate of India.

-Literacy Rate in India
+Literacy Rate of India 2021

 As per Population Census of India 2011, the Literacy rate of India has shown improvement of almost 9.2 percent.
 It has gone up to 74.04% in 2011 from 65.38% in 2001, thus registering an increase of over 9 percent in the last 10 years.
 The nation also suffers from a wide gender disparity in literacy rate with a literacy rate of 82.14% for men and 65.46% for women.
 Kerala with 93.91% literacy rate is the top state in India.
 Lakshadweep and Mizoram are at second and third position with 92.28% and 91.58% literacy rate respectively.
 Bihar with 63.08% literacy rate is the last in terms of literacy rate in India.
 Majority of states in India has shown majors signs of improvement in their overall literary rate thus contributing towards a literate nation.